demisto/content-docs/content-repo/extra-docs/packs/XSOAR-Content-Update-Notifications.md

 # In this Pack

 ## Automations
-**_ListInstalledContentPacks_** - This script will show all installed content packs and whether they have an update.
+**_ListInstalledContentPacks_** - This script will show all installed content packs and whether there is an update available.

 **_FormatContentData_** - This script formats the value given input from a JSON list into a table.

-**_CollectPacksData_** - This script will collect the packs data that is needed to update the pack.
+**_CollectPacksData_** - This script will collect the pack data that is needed to update the pack.

 Scripts from other packs that are used in the process: